Staff Council

 -

-Pia Romano, Council Vice Chair
+Academic Affairs: Pia Romano, Council Chair

 My name is Pia Romano (she/her), I am the Staff Council Representative for Academic Affairs.
 I am excited to be on Staff Council to become more involved in the growth of Wentworth as a workplace and a university.
 I have worked at Wentworth since August 1994.
 I have a Master of Science in Library and Information Science from Simmons University and a Bachelor of Science in Biology with a minor in Secondary Education from Suffolk University.